project-lighthouse/yocto-images/README.md

 Example:

-1. Unpack `image-va.b.c.zip`;
+1. Download and unpack `image-va.b.c.zip`;
-2. Write image to your SD Card as described [here](https://www.raspberrypi.org/documentation/installation/installing-images/)
+2. Write image to your SD Card as described [here](https://www.raspberrypi.org/documentation/installation/installing-images/);
-3. Open your favorite disk manager (eg. GParted, Disk Utility etc.) and resize the second partition as you like.
+3. Open your favorite disk manager (eg. GParted, Disk Utility etc.) and resize the second partition as you like;
+4. Enjoy!